Skip to main content

 Q: What's going on at the policy level?

 Fire Chief Rick Balentine sits on the Wildfire Resiliency Code Board, part of the Colorado Division of Fire Prevention & Control (DFPC).
-Learn more about the process here
+Learn more about the process and schedule of upcoming meetings here

 Q: Who do I contact to learn more about mitigation in my neighborhood?

-Please contact Ali Hager, Director of Community Wildfire Resilience, with any questions or comments: ali.hager@aspenfire.com.
+Please contact Ali Hammond, Director of Community Wildfire Resilience, with any questions or comments: ali.hammond@aspenfire.com.

 Join our mailing list